Blog

 Learn how to set up permalinks in WordPress for improved content navigation and better search engine optimization …

-Wouldn’t it be great if after adding content to your WordPress site, the following could take place … just from your post address:
+Wouldn’t it be great if after publishing a new post on your WordPress website, the following happened … just from your web address:

-• Potential site visitors could quickly understand what your page was about,
+• Visitors could quickly tell what your post was about,

-• Every post on your site would have its own unique ID, making things easier to manage.
+• Each content item you create on your site would have a unique identifier, making things easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the permanent URL to an individual post, category, or other taxonomy (a way to organize things together) like archives.
+Permalinks are the permanent URLs to your individual posts, categories and other taxonomies (a way to organize things together) like archives.

-A permalink is the web address that visitors and search engines will use to link to your articles or sections of your site or the links you send in emails pointing readers to content items on your site.
-Permalinks are often referred to as “pretty” URLs.
+A permalink is the URL that others will use to link to your articles or sections of your site or the links you send in emails pointing to a specific item of content on your site.
+Permalinks are often called “pretty” URLs.

-Permalinks make the URLs to each post on your website permanent, hence a perma-link.
+Permalinks make the URL pointing to each post on your blog permanent, hence a perma-link.

-Hopefully, you probably know that, WordPress is one of the best Content Management Systems you can use when it comes to SEO.
+As you are probably aware, WordPress is one of the best CMS tools you can use when it comes to SEO.

-WordPress is not only great for SEO out of the box, but its SEO aspect can be easily improved with SEO plugins.
+WordPress is not only great for SEO out of the box, but the SEO aspect can be considerably finetuned with excellent SEO plugins.

-If you focus on the SEO aspect of your website, then you should not ignore the importance of your site’s URLs.
-Search engines like Google tend to give special consideration to the structure of URLs when indexing its content.
+If you are looking to optimize the SEO aspect of your site or blog, then you should not ignore the importance of your site’s URLs.
+Google places considerable weight on the structure of URLs when indexing its pages.

-Permalinks can be used to make the links on your site into “prettier” and more “search engine friendly” URLs.
-Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks can be used to make the links on your site into memorable and more “search engine friendly” URLs.
+Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s see the reason why you should set up permalinks if publishing content in WordPress.
+Now … let’s turn our attention to the reason why it’s best to use permalinks when publishing content in WordPress.

-Typically, a default WordPress installation uses a link-naming structure for your posts that isn’t very search engine friendly and looks like this …
+By default, a WordPress installation uses a non-search engine friendly URL-naming structure for your posts that looks like this …

-As you can see from the screenshot image below, many WordPress site owners are still using out of the box settings when publishing their content …
+As you can see from the image below, many site owners have not configured their sites to use WordPress permalinks …

 Using Permalinks To Improve Your WordPress SEO